m-epasta/devSpin/spin-docs/docs/quickstart.md

 ## 🚀 Next Steps

-Now that you have SPN working, explore:
+Now that you have spin working, explore:

 - **[Core Concepts](/docs/concepts)** - Learn about targets, modes, and builtins
 - **[First Real Project](/docs/first-project)** - Migrate an existing application